yuz302/SpiralDreamsBand/README.md

 npm install
 ```

-3) Start website locally.
-Host will be started on http://localhost:3000
+3) Run this command to start a host locally.
+Service will be hosted on http://localhost:3000
 ```
 npm start
 ```
-Changes will be reflected in real time on this port with the hot-deploy feature of create-react-app.
+Any local changes will be reflected in real time on this port with the hot-deploy feature of create-react-app.

-4) Make changes and commits on mainline
+4) [Make change] Make changes on your branch.
+Keep commit messages concise and explanatory.

- _Note: to make sure you don't check in build, add these in your global gitignore file_
+ _Note: to make sure you don't check in the build folders, add these in your global gitignore file_
 ```
 node_modules
 build